positlabs/exo-skeleton/README.md

 Using exo-skeleton
 -----------------
-Use Yeoman to generate the exo-skeleton scaffolding.
+Use [Yeoman][1] to generate the exo-skeleton scaffolding.
 There is no need to fork this repository.

 1. Install the generator.
   `npm install -g generator-exo-skeleton`